 Supporting Native Predators

-In partnership with Alladale Wilderness Reserve and the Roy Dennis Foundation, Mossy Earth is funding the construction of artificial nest platforms to encourage these magnificent birds of prey to nest on the reserve and support the local population of these rare species.
-The project involves building 2 artificial nest platforms, each targeted towards a species.
-After identifying suitable areas of the reserve for the nests, construction will begin in time for breeding the following spring.
-Camera traps will installed on the platforms to monitor the activity at the nests and identify any species that visit the sites.
+In partnership with Alladale Wilderness Reserve and the Roy Dennis Foundation, Mossy Earth funded the construction of artificial nest platforms to encourage these magnificent birds of prey to nest on the reserve and support the local population of these rare species.
+The project involved building 2 artificial nest platforms, each targeted towards a species.
+After identifying suitable areas of the reserve for the nests, construction began in Autumn 2020 in time for breeding the following spring.
+Camera traps were installed on the platforms to monitor the activity at the nests and identify any species that visit the sites within the first year.

 the team behind the project